coder/docs/setup/coder-for-docker/local.md

 ---
-title: "Coder for Docker"
+title: "Local deployment"
-description: Learn how to run Coder with Docker.
+description: Learn how to run Coder with Docker locally.
 ---

 Coder for Docker allows you to deploy Coder to any machine on which Docker runs